FlaxEngine/FlaxDocs/manual/contributing/code-guidelines.md

 ### Cases

-- Use camel case. `UpperCamelCase` for public fields and properties, `camelCase` for everything else.
-Always use `UpperCamelCase` for method names.
+- Use `PascalCase` for public fields and properties as well as method names.
+- Use `camelCase` for everything else.
-- Use `UpperCamelCase` for constants (`const`) if you are defining it in class scope, use `camelCase` if it's defined in the scope of a method.
+- Use `PascalCase` for constants (`const`) if you are defining it in class scope, use `camelCase` if it's defined in the scope of a method.

 ### Declaration Order